 - The sheriff will arrive to evict the tenant.

-- The sheriff will post a notice of vacant possession to the door.
+- The sheriff will post a notice of vacant possession on the door.

 - They will grant you vacant possession and the door locks will be changed.